chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 The Collections Framework in Java, gives you lists, sets, maps, and queues to satisfy most of your coding needs.

 **Basic operations you'll normally use with collections:**
--Add objects to the collection.
+- Add objects to the collection.
--Remove objects from the collection.
+- Remove objects from the collection.
--Find out if an object (or group of objects) is in the collection.
+- Find out if an object (or group of objects) is in the collection.
--Retrieve an object from the collection without removing it.
+- Retrieve an object from the collection without removing it.
--Iterate through the collection, looking at each element (object) one after another.
+- Iterate through the collection, looking at each element (object) one after another.

 **Key Interfaces and Classes of the Collections Framework**